Updates: We've added brand new running tech for 2018, including Stryd's powerful running meter and Wahoo's new arm-worn optical heart rate monitor.

 However, what really makes them significant to any runner is how great they fit while running.
 The wide variety of fitting options means they stay secure in your ears while the lightweight cable eliminates any tug.
 The only thing that reminds you they’re attached to your head at all is your exercise jam motivating you to strive for that PB.

 Perfect for safer running soundtracks in urban spaces

-One of the best things though: the open-ear design allows you to hear what’s going on around you at all times, particularly important on darker nights and misty mornings and makes them race legal in the UK for open-road running.
+The battery life is far from its most important feature, however, the open-ear design allows you to hear what’s going on around you at all times, particularly important on darker nights and misty mornings and makes them race legal in the UK for open-road running.

 Other useful improvements include dual noise cancelling mics so you can actually take that call while you’re on the run (as long as you can breathe) and redesigned bone transducers that deliver more bass, one of our biggest bugbears with previous AfterShokz.
 The pause button has been overhauled to be easier to tap too... in short, this is a brilliant upgrade.